eflautt/ga-data-science/lessons/lesson-13/readme.md

 `CountVectorizer` takes a column of text and creates a new dataset - one row per piece of text (i.e. one row per title) and generates a feature for **every** word in the all of the titles.

-REMEMBER: Using all of the words can be very useful, but we also need to remember to use regularization to avoid overfitting.
+**REMEMBER**: Using all of the words can be very useful, but we also need to remember to use regularization to avoid overfitting.
 Otherwise, using rare words may result in the model learning something that isn't generalizable.

 For example, if we are attempting to predict sentiment and see an article that has the word "bessst!", we may link this word to positive sentiment.
 However, very few articles may ever use this word, so it isn't actually very useful for our model.